 A Note on Reviews

-Beachcombing has published several thousand pages – academic, junk, journalism and fiction – over the years.
+I have published several thousand pages – academic, junk, journalism and fiction – over the years.
 Some were good, some were bad, some were right, some were wrong.
-But the only pages that Beachcombing is actually ashamed of are a number of reviews he wrote.
+But the only pages that I am actually ashamed of are a number of reviews.

-(i) Sometimes he had such affection or admiration or sense of tenderness for an author that he couldn’t bring himself to write the terrible truth about a work they’d written.
-In other words Beachcombing lied.
+(i) Sometimes I had such affection or admiration or sense of tenderness for an author that I couldn’t bring myself to write the terrible truth about a work they’d written.
+In other words I lied.

-(ii) Sometimes he wrote about how bad a book was but realised after that he had unnecessarily hurt an author’s feelings.
-In other words Beachcombing was cruel.
+(ii) Sometimes I wrote about how bad a book was but realised after that I had unnecessarily hurt an author’s feelings.
+In other words I was cruel.

-Beachcombing doesn’t like lying or being cruel.
-Since 2009 then Beachcombing has changed tack.
-He will avoid these situations by only ever reviewing books that he likes: unless immorality* is involved.
+I don’t like lying or being cruel.
+Since 2009 then I have changed tack.
+I now avoid these situations by only ever reviewing books that I like: unless immorality* is involved: click here for the Beachcombing review tag.

 This failure to criticise might be said to be cowardice.
-And Beachcombing knows only too well the joy of reading a nasty book review.
-However, he reasons that there are so many books published today that the reader’s problem is no longer a problem of discrimination but of identification.
+And I know only too well the joy of reading a nasty book review.
+But there are so many books published today that the reader’s problem is no longer discrimination but identification.

-Beachcombing is not against having books thrown at him – far from it!
-However, he would ask all authors (a rarefied breed) and publicists (an even more rarefied breed) to consider the warning above, namely, that he will only review the book if he likes it.
+I am not against having books thrown at me – far from it!
+Rarely a day goes by without an email… And I will include new history books on the New History books links (on the left column), tweet and include in the Beachcombed round up.
+However, I would warn all authors (a rarefied breed) and publicists (an even more rarefied breed) to consider the warning above, namely, that I will only review the book if I like it a lot!

 Lasciate ogne speranza, voi ch’intrate!!!!!!!!!!!!!!!!!